ALERT: As of June 1, 2022, the California drug testing fee will now be $14 per horse entered in competition or consigned to a public sale.

 - 72 hours after therapeutic administration of a prohibited substance

-- 72 hours after the therapeutic administration of a non-steroidal anti-inflammatory drug (NSAID).
+- 72 hours after the administration of a therapeutic NSAID.

 A Drug Declaration Form (CDFA Form 76-027 or USEF Drugs and Medication Report Form) is a legal document that an exhibitor or consignor must complete and file with an event manager for any equine at an event that has received a prohibited substance deemed by a licensed veterinarian as therapeutically necessary for the treatment of an illness or injury.
 An owner/exhibitor/trainer must complete and file a Drug Declaration Form for any equine that has received a prohibited substance within the three (3) days before the day being shown.
 A consignor must complete and file a Drug Declaration Form for any equine that has received a prohibited substance or NSAID within the five (5) days before the day of the sale.

 The owner/exhibitor/trainer is to submit the completed Drug Declaration Form to the event manager within one (1) hour of administration of the product(s) at the event.
 If the product administration occurs at a time other than during equine event or sale hours, the owner/exhibitor/trainer is to submit the completed form within one (1) hour after an event manager returns to duty.

 EMMP field personnel receive assignments to randomly select equines competing in or consigned to a registered event for sample collection.
 ANY equine on an event premises is subject to random selection for sampling and testing.

 The California Equine Medication Rule does not require collection of both blood and urine samples.
 Trained EMMP field personnel will collect urine samples from selected equines when an EMMP-approved California licensed veterinarian is not assigned to the event.
 When an EMMP-approved California licensed veterinarian is assigned to work with EMMP field staff at an event, ONLY blood samples will be collected from selected equines.